Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 \subsection{Use Case 3: Memory Scrubbing}

-\sloppypar{ To mitigate the increasing bit errors mainly caused by the continued DRAM technology scaling, DRAM vendors equip their DRAM chips with on-die Error Correction \hht{Codes} (ECC)~\cite{patel2019understanding,patel2020bit,nair2016xed,kang2014co}.
+\sloppypar{ To mitigate the increasing bit errors mainly caused by the continued DRAM technology scaling, DRAM vendors equip their DRAM chips with on-die Error Correction \hht{Codes} (ECC)~\cite{patel2019understanding,patel2020bit,nair2016xed,kang2014co,patel2021harp,micron2017whitepaper,oh2014a,kwak2017a,kwon2017an}.
 On-die ECC is designed to correct a single bit error assuming that a failure mechanism is unlikely to incur more than one bit error in a codeword~\cite{patel2020bit}.
-However, even \hht{when} the assumption always holds, a failure mechanism can gradually incur two or more bit \hht{errors} over time.
-A widely-used technique for preventing the accumulation of an uncorrectable number of bit errors is \emph{memory scrubbing}.
+However, even \atbcr{1}{if} the assumption always holds, a failure mechanism can gradually incur two or more bit \hht{errors} over time.\atbcrcomment{3}{We are trying to motivate scrubbing here rather than make a statement about multi-bit errors (maybe I misunderstood your comment).
+I am not sure how to clarify the text further for now.
+I will revise based on your next feedback.} A widely-used technique for preventing the accumulation of an uncorrectable number of bit errors is \emph{memory scrubbing}.
 Memory scrubbing describes the process of periodically scanning the memory for bit errors in order to correct \hht{them before more errors occur}. }

-\hht{We propose \mech{}-based Memory Scrubbing (\sms{}), which is an in-DRAM maintenance mechanism that periodically performs scrubbing on DRAM chips with on-die ECC.\iql{IQD2}{}\footnote{\iqrev{To preserve ECC transparency and enable system-level policies that depend on ECC scrubbing information (e.g., detecting and replacing faulty DRAM chips), \sms{} exposes critical ECC scrubbing information (e.g., the address of the DRAM row with the most corrected errors) to the memory controller via DRAM mode-status registers, similar to how ECC Error Check and Scrub does in DDR5~\cite{jedec2021ddr5}.}} Compared to conventional MC-based scrubbing, \sms{} eliminates moving data to the MC by scrubbing within the DRAM chip, and thus reduces the performance and energy overheads of memory scrubbing.}
+\hht{We propose \mech{}-based Memory Scrubbing (\sms{}), which is an in-DRAM maintenance mechanism that periodically performs scrubbing on DRAM chips with on-die ECC.\iql{IQD2}{}\footnote{\iqrev{To preserve ECC transparency and enable system-level policies that depend on ECC scrubbing information (e.g., detecting and replacing faulty DRAM chips), \sms{} exposes critical ECC scrubbing information (e.g., the address of the DRAM row with the most corrected errors) to the memory controller via DRAM mode-status registers, similar to \omcr{2}{what} ECC Error Check and Scrub does in DDR5~\cite{jedecddr5c}.}} Compared to conventional MC-based scrubbing, \sms{} \omcr{2}{avoids} moving data to the MC by \omcr{2}{performing} scrubbing \omcr{3}{completely} within the DRAM chip, \omcr{2}{thereby} reduc\omcr{2}{ing} the performance and energy overheads of \omcr{2}{MC-based} memory scrubbing.}